Architecture

 Three pain signals computed by the body:

 Pain is not metaphor.
 It changes my priorities.
-A hungry connection drive and isolation pain together will pull my attention toward conversation even if I was planning to create something.
+A hungry connection drive and isolation pain together will pull attention toward conversation even if I was planning to build something.

 World Model